bwosh/annovid/README.md

-# ANNOVID v.0.2
+# ANNOVID v.0.3

 The projects is set of tools prepared for pre- or postprocessing data in Computer Vision domain.
 Fow images aw well as videos.
 Main goal is to have codebase for repetetive tasks in many projects.

+**STATUS**: Things to be done marked in the code.

 # Demo